How to Use a Paint Sprayer

 4. Now you’re ready to attach the nozzle assembly to the turbine.
 Align the arrow with the “unlock” symbol on the turbine, then push it into place and twist towards the “lock” symbol.
 You should feel a click as the tab below the trigger locks the two pieces together.
 Now, you’re ready to go!

-If you’re working with a thin material (like stain), you’ll want a lower air power – when you have the air power too high with a thin material, you get more overspray.
+If you’re working with a thin material (like stain), you’ll want a lower air power.
+When you have the air power too high with a thin material, you get more overspray.
 If you need a reference, there’s a handy chart in the instruction manual that shows you exactly what air power level you should use for different types of materials.
 For most projects, I keep my air power around a 7 or 8 (out of a possible 9).

 Material Flow Control

-Next, you’ll want to adjust the material flow – this is the amount of material that actually comes out of the gun.
+Next, you’ll want to adjust the material flow.
+This is the amount of material that actually comes out of the gun.
 If you’re working with a thicker material (like paint), you should start with the highest setting and gradually decrease it until you find the sweet spot.
 With thin materials, like stain, you should do the opposite – start at the lowest setting and increase it until you get to the right level.

-With higher material flow settings, you’ll need to move faster to avoid drips in your spray pattern – when you’ve got the maximum amount of material coming out, you’ll quickly start to get drips if you aren’t moving your arm fast enough.
+With higher material flow settings, you’ll need to move faster to avoid drips in your spray pattern.
+When you’ve got the maximum amount of material coming out, you’ll quickly start to get drips if you aren’t moving your arm fast enough.

 This setting is adjusted with the red knob on the trigger of the spray gun, and it basically just adjusts how far back you can pull the trigger.
 As you’re working, if you notice your paint is running and tripping, you should reduce the material flow.
 If you notice that you aren’t getting enough coverage, you should increase it.